nginmesh/nginmesh/istio/release/demo/graylog/README.md

 It has 3 main components:

 **Server nodes:** Serves as a worker that receives and processes messages, and communicates with all other non-server components.
-Its performance is CPU dependent.
+Its performance is CPU dependent. <br>
 **Elasticsearch nodes:** Stores all of the logs/messages.
-Its performance is RAM and disk I/O dependent.
+Its performance is RAM and disk I/O dependent.<br>
 **MongoDB:** Stores metadata and does not experience much load.

 ## Architecture